Tata Consultancy Services (TCS) - Ninja, Digital, Prime Interview Questions

  Relocation & Night Shifts: Show flexibility.

-HR Round Prep Common Questions
+HR Round- Common Questions

  Tell me about yourself: Blend academics, projects, internship, and personal strengths.